Alejogb1/job-board/blog-data/how-can-i-increase-my-accuracy-for-a-multi-class-classification-lstm-network.md

 id: "how-can-i-increase-my-accuracy-for-a-multi-class-classification-lstm-network"
 ---

-Okay, let’s talk multi-class classification with lstms; a challenge I've faced more than a few times.
+, let’s talk multi-class classification with lstms; a challenge I've faced more than a few times.
 It's not uncommon to hit a plateau in accuracy, and usually, it's not a matter of one single magical adjustment but rather a layered approach.
 I’ve seen this firsthand, particularly back in my days working on a sentiment analysis project for a large social media platform – that was quite the learning curve, trust me.

 So, when accuracy isn't quite where you need it, here's how I typically approach it, broken down into several key areas: